 Which Are You Looking Forward To Once The Pandemic Is Over?

-The most favored things to do once the pandemic is over is travel.
-25% ranked travel at the top, followed by not wearing a mask in public at 22%.
-Other notable things are family gatherings at 15% and live entertainment 0%.
-Activities like drinking and/or dining indoors and shopping indoors were far behind.
+Travel is the most favored activity once the pandemic is over.
+Twenty-five percent ranked travel at the top, followed by not wearing a mask in public at 22%.
+Other notable activities are family gatherings at 15% and live entertainment at 0%.
+Activities like drinking, indoor dining, and shopping were far behind.

 Which Activities Are Limited Due To Covid-19 Variants

-There is no doubt that omicron has limited activities that Americans enjoy.
+There is no doubt that omicron has Omicron activities that Americans enjoy.
 Indeed, 37% of Americans say travel is affected.
-That’s to say nothing of the thousands of flight cancellations since December.
-34% Americans also say that live entertainment is impacted.
-Although this may be true, it will be interesting if fans attend Super LVI (56) at SoFi Stadium.
-Furthermore, omicron may also impact Super Bowl parties across the country.
+That’s to say, nothing of the thousands of flight cancellations since December.
+34% of Americans also say that live entertainment is impacted.
+Although this may be true, it would be interesting if fans attended Super LVI (56) at SoFi Stadium.
+Furthermore, omicron may Omicronpact Super Bowl parties across the country.

 Do You Think The Pandemic Will Affect Your Finances This Year

 Unless the health environment improves, investments and savings will be impacted.
-In fact, three times as many Americans think their investments will fall rather than rise.
-12% say their savings will run out although only 6% are worried to lose a job.
+Three times as many Americans think their investments will fall rather than rise.
+12% say their savings will run out, although only 6% are worried about losing a job.
 But then again, 7% say they can get a better job this year.

 Related: Most Technologically Advanced Cities in the World